 However, it’s not without cost and can be rather expensive.

 I hope she’s able to get her life back on track after all that she’s been through with him.

 Filing for Divorce from Soldier

-Well my husband and I have been married for a little over a year.
-The day after we were married he was sent to Iraq and he came back after about 4 months on injury.
-I tried to go see him but couldn’t and he “claims” to not have had leave and when I asked him to let me move with him when he was getting moved to GA, he said no. I have been catching him lying to me a lot and seeing new girls on his facebook and him talking to girls on the phone calling them “babe”.
-When I confronted him about it all he said was “oh I call all the girls in my phone that”.
+Well, my husband and I have been married for a little over a year.
+The day after we were married he was sent to Iraq and he came back after about 4 months.
+I tried to go see him but couldn’t and he “claims” to not have had leave and when I asked him to let me move with him when he was getting moved to GA, he said no. I have been catching him lying to me a lot and seeing new girls on his Facebook and him talking to girls on the phone calling them “babe”.
+When I confronted him about it all he said was “oh I call all the girls on my phone that”.
 Really?!